stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 	Dr Ishai Rosenberg

 ## Metrics
-* What are the qualitative objectives? (e.g. reduce user churn)
+* Qualitative objectives
   The qualitative objective is to enhance the early detection capabilities of water infrastructure issues, with a specific focus on establishing a proven and balanced ability to detect all kinds of anomalies.
-* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
+* Quantifiable metric
   The quantifiable metric is reduction of False Negative Rate ("Miss rate") of anomalies detection, both average and on key slices.
-* Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
-  	* Reduction of average False Negative Rate (and increase the recall rate) - by 3%
-	* Reduction of False Negative Rate on a data slice with poorest performance (and increase the recall rate) - by 10%
+It is difficult to estimate the value of detecting undetected anomalies in the system, becuase we don't know the damage which can happen due to a fault in the system.
+We assume that a valuable improvments are reduction of average False Negative Rate (and increase the recall rate) by 3%, and reduction of False Negative Rate on a data slice with poorest performance (and increase the recall rate) by 10%.
-* What is the baseline (current) value of the metric?
+* Metrics' basline
   * Based on LightGBM module, we currently have:
     * Accuracy rate of 92% between the predicted anomaly and the actual one
     * False negative rate of 17% between the predicted anomaly and the actual one